Nat D. Williams: WDIA-AM

 A history teacher in the Memphis City schools for 42 years, Williams married and had three children while working as a teacher, disc jockey and impresario.
 He had a revue at the Old Palace Theater called Amateur Night on Beale Street.
 Two of the famous amateurs whom did not get the 'gong' but garnered audience approbation were Elvis Presley and Riley King, later known as B. B. King.
 The audience was harsh, reducing many in stature; if you could survive the unsympathetic crowds, your star would rise.

-As a pioneering DJ at radio station WDIA and one of the first Black announcers to air from the segregated south, his Tan Town Jubilee was broadcast across the Mississippi Delta and reached both black and white audiences, introducing them to blues and gospel, mixed with the jazz and swing which the other ‘big band’ oriented ‘black’ (but white owned and programmed) did not play.
-His overwhelming success caused the station's programming to change into an all-Black format.
+As a DJ at radio station WDIA and one of the first Black announcers to air from the segregated south, his Tan Town Jubilee was broadcast across the Mississippi Delta and reached both black and white audiences, introducing them to blues and gospel, mixed with the jazz and swing which the other ‘big band’ oriented ‘black’ (but white owned and programmed) did not play.
+His success caused the station's programming to change into an all-Black format.
 Before that there was still no such thing as a Black disc jockey openly promoted south of the Mason-Dixon line.
 Thus, in creating the new Memphis sound the station WDIA birthed Black programming which spread throughout the south and mid-west; as a result stations began hiring Black DJ's instead of using white announcers to program Black music and Black appeal radio was born.

 In the 1950s both Rufus Thomas and Riley King were disc jockeys at WDIA.
 The advent of shellac records had begun to push out the live performances on the radio, as a market teens and young adults preferred the music of the jukeboxes.
 The jive patter sprinkled between the records was fresh and distinctly Black in origin on these upstart radio stations; contrary to expectations, this did not turn off the white audience, which in turn contributed to the rise of rock and roll music.
 The new Memphis sound peaked in the 1960s and '70s with Stax Records.